 32. Show joy when you see her.
 Be happy when she walks into the room!

 33. Bake cookies or try a new recipe together.
-Show your love by feeding her chocolate.
+Show your love by feeding her morsels of chocolate.

 34. Try a new exotic recipe together – this is a great way to say “I love you.”
 Make sushi, or Pad Thai, or Butter Chicken, or chicken waffles.